Titanoptera: Classification

 There is controversy regarding the classification of Titanoptera.
 Titanoptera was previously thought to be related to Geraridae (including Gerarus), but it is no longer supported.
-Olivier (2007) considered that genera in Titanoptera should be included in Orthoptera, and divided from extinct orthopteran family Tchomanvissidae.
+Béthoux (2007) considered that genera in Titanoptera should be included in Orthoptera, and divided from extinct orthopteran family Tchomanvissidae.
 But later study considered that the relationships between Titanoptera and Tcholmanvissiidae remain controversial.
 Three genera known from Permian, Permotitan, Deinotitan, Monstrotitan possibly not belong to Titanoptera.
 Although the genus Jubilaeus originally belonged to Mesotitanidae, but it is later considered to belong to Tcholmanvissiidae.
 Steinhardtia was originally attributed to Titanoptera, but as fossil does not show the venational structures of the order Titanoptera, and it is even possible to be misidentification of plant fossil, possibly fern.